Vector - The Other Stuff

 }

-There is also the at() method which does validate the index provided before accessing the element (throwing an exception if the index is out of range).
+There is also the at() method, which validates the index provided before accessing the element (throwing an exception if the index is out of range).

 Non-Mutating Member Functions